stirwg/certificates/draft-ietf-stir-certificates.md

 follows the procedures in {{I-D.ietf-stir-passport}} (Section 8.3).

-This certificate extension is optional, but if present, it constrains the claims that authentication services may included in the PASSporT objects they sign.
+This certificate extension is optional, but if present, it constrains the claims that authentication services may include in the PASSporT objects they sign.
 Constraints are applied by issuers and enforced by verifiers when validating PASSporT claims as follows: